kromenz/RPC_Server-XML_Parsing/README.md

 ## Functionalities

-- Read a CSV file containing car-related data (e.g., first name, last name, country, car brand, car model, car color, year of manufacture, credit card type).
+- Read a CSV file containing car-related data (first name, last name, country, car brand, car model, car color, year of manufacture, credit card type).

 - Convert the data from the CSV file into an XML format.

-- Create or connect to an PostGres database named "cars.db."
+- Validate the XML format according to a XSD file.

-- If the "cars" table does not exist in the database, it is created with specific column names.
+- Connect to an PostGres database, sending the XML created to the database.

-- Parse the generated XML data and insert the information into the "cars" table in the SQLite database.
+- Queries using xpath to search in the XML file.

-- Commit the changes to the database and close the database connection.
+- The user can put another XML file in the database.

-## Running th program
+## Running the program

 Create Docker Images and Containers - Navigate to the project's root folder and execute the following command: